trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 All the binary on my maven have been built on the same machine, and I don't have a system to not do that, which is something I'm gonna look into after this whole system.
 Yes, good.

-Emi: Sure, I can definitely speak on that because I'm a author that uses GitHub Actions, and I use a thrid-party maven.
+Emi: Sure, I can definitely speak on that because I'm a author that uses GitHub Actions, and I use a third-party maven.

 Typically, the situation from the GitHub CI perspective, is there is small amount of code built into build script, and the secret are passed from GitHub Actions, do you know, the username and password, as well as the maven URL, passed from GitHub Actions, and Gradle can just handle uploading files.